microsoft/qlib/docs/start/initialization.rst

         python scripts/get_data.py qlib_data --target_dir ~/.qlib/qlib_data/cn_data --region cn

-if you are using Windows OS, first create a direction such as "md E:/Qlib/qlib_data", then using below command to get data (assume you clone qlib source code under e:/github/qlib):
+if you are using Windows OS, first create a directory such as "md E:/Qlib/qlib_data", then using below command to get data (assume you clone qlib source code under e:/github/qlib):

     .. code-block:: bash